rbnhmll/vue-workshop/vueJS_workshop--notes.md

  $ npm run serve
 ```

 Follow the commands above to start your server and see your boilerplate app.
-Your application is now running at `localhost:8080/`
+Your application is now running at [localhost:8080/](http://localhost:8080)

 Ok, now quit the server, and throw the test project in the trash 🗑.
-We're starting over!
+We're starting over with `vue ui`!

->**Note** ☝
+> **Note** ☝
 >To kill the server at any time, hit `control + c`

 ### Creating a project -- `vue ui`